 A friend in an on-again-off-again relationship once said, “I think it’s over for real this time.
 It’s not just that my partner’s past bothers me… I can’t trust him after what I know about his ex.
 The whole thing is nauseating.
 You know what?
 My boyfriend’s past makes me sick to the core.
 That’s what it is, disbelief and disgust.”
 Harsh as it sounds, this is not an uncommon sentiment to come across.

 New relationships often witness showdowns when one partner learns about an ex or discovers a facet of the other’s personality hitherto unknown.
 But is this anger justified?
 Does a person’s history bear relevance in the present?
 Neha says, “Yes, definitely.
-If our present paves the way to our future, the past has shaped us for who we are.
+If our present paves the way for our future, the past has shaped us into who we are.
 It bears relevance for sure but this need not be a negative thing.
 Many people change for the better due to harsh experiences because they learn from their mistakes.

 “But there are others who carry emotional baggage from their past, which influences their behavior.
-It really depends on the person in question.
+It depends on the person in question.
 Depending on the impact their past has had on them, you can ascertain if there’s a cause for concern.”
 Let’s simplify this further by giving you a few instances which are red flags.